AntonSol919/linkspace/homepage/index.md

 </div>

-Entries in linkspace have two fields that preceed the path.
+Entries in linkspace have two fields that precede the path.
 A **domain** field and **group** field.
 Essentially each (domain, group) has its own tree.
 An application picks a domain name to use.